cmen/CMENGoogleChartsBundle/Resources/doc/installation.md

 # Installation

-## Step 1 : Download stable version of CMENGoogleChartsBundle using Composer
+## Step 1 : Download stable version using Composer
 ```
 composer require cmen/google-charts-bundle
 ```
-Composer will install the bundle to your project's vendor directory.
+Composer will install the bundle in *vendor* directory.

-## Step 2 : Enable the bundle
+## Step 2 : Enable the bundle (only for Symfony < 4)
 Enable the bundle in the kernel :
 ```
 <?php